metrorailings/OwlBlog/content/posts/week-11-insights.md

 Late decision by Wentz gave Cleveland enough time to hit home on a delayed blitz that ultimately resulted in a pick-six.

 How are outside runs giving the Browns so much trouble?
+Don't they see this shit every day in practice?

+Cleveland using quite a few defensive back blitzes.

+I wonder if Miles Sanders fumble on the first drive killed any faith Doug Pederson had in the running game...